 What do you see when you hear ‘Nike’?

-Quick tip: Show your logo to friends and family.
+A quick tip: Show your logo to friends and family.
 Ask them a day later if they recall the design.
-Some will not remember it, but the most should.
+Some will not remember it, but most should.
 All in all, the more people recognise and remember your logo, the better.

 8 – Try To Make It Timeless